Userdead-19/youClass/README.md

-# this is a backend for an created for booking the classrooms in a college or university both for students and teachers
+## YouClass

+this is a project done for the Nextech hackathon of kriya 2024 .
+Basically this project is used to access the Campus resources and services